Lime Cheesecake Recipe UK – Easy No-Bake Version

 Full-fat cream cheese is essential.
 It provides the structure that allows the cheesecake to hold its shape once chilled.
 Low-fat versions contain more water and less fat, which weakens the set and often causes the cheesecake to sink or turn loose.
 Icing sugar is used instead of caster sugar because it dissolves instantly, ensuring a smooth, lump-free filling without the need for extended mixing.

 Double cream adds lightness, but it must be whipped separately to soft peaks before being incorporated.
 This introduces air in a controlled way, giving the cheesecake a lighter mouthfeel while still keeping it firm enough to slice neatly.
 Fresh lime zest is where the majority of the flavour comes from.
-It delivers intense citrus aroma without adding liquid, which is crucial for maintaining structure.
+It delivers intense citrus aroma without adding liquid, which is crucial for maintaining structure, as also shown in recipes like the Tesco lemon and lime cheesecake.

 Choosing the Right Biscuit Base